differentialprivacy/differentialprivacy/_posts/2025-04-21-subsampling-limits.md

 In the machine learning application, we would instead have high-dimensional queries (i.e., model gradients) with Gaussian noise.
 This adds a fair bit of complexity, but the moral of the story remains the same.[^complex]

-Practitioners of differetially private machine learning have observed that larger batch sizes yield better results.
+Practitioners of differentially private machine learning have observed that larger batch sizes yield better results.
 The purpose of this post is to make this folklore knowledge more widely accessible.

 To be clear, the limits of privacy amplification by subsampling are a very real problem in practice.
 Increasing the batch size mitigates the problem, but often comes at a high computational cost.[^parallel]